 How can I use Maca to maximise its benefits?

 To get the most out of Maca, we recommend 1 serve daily.
 Due to the light nutty flavour of maca, it can be easily incorporated into baking, smoothies and bliss balls.
-To find more ways to use maca, check out our recipes HERE.

 Is your Maca gelatinised?